Apache Kafka - K8s

 Integrate with client applications

-Relations, or what Juju documentation describes also as Integration, allow two charms to exchange information and interact with one another.
-Creating a relation between Kafka and the Data Integrator will allow us to automatically create a username, password, and topic for the desired user/application, and this is indeed the easiest way to create and manage users for Kafka in Charmed Kafka.
+Relations, or what Juju documentation describes also as Integrations, let two charms to exchange information and interact with one another.
+Creating a relation between Kafka and the Data Integrator will automatically generate a username, password, and assign read/write permissions on a given topic.
+This is the simplest method to create and manage users in Charmed Kafka.

 Data Integrator Charm